Jmuccigr/jmuccigr.github.io/_posts/2025-02-01-update-woes.md

 This currently works for me with dovecot 2.4.0 and macOS 13.6.9 (Ventura).

+Edit on Feb 6, 2025: I added (back) the line `ssl = no` because dovecot was shutting down after I started it up.
+The logs showed "Failed to initialize SSL connection", which made sense since I had deliberately set it up not to use SSL.
+Live and learn!

 ```
 # Start new configs with the latest Dovecot version numbers here:
 dovecot_config_version = 2.4.0